aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/aspose-email-java-load-inspect-attachments/_index.md

 # Read eml file java and inspect attachments with Aspose.Email

 ## Introduction
+In this guide you will **read eml file java** using Aspose.Email and learn how to inspect its attachments.
 Reading an **eml file** in Java can feel daunting, especially when the message contains nested or embedded attachments.
-In this tutorial you’ll discover how to **read eml file java** with Aspose.Email, load the email, and inspect its attachments to determine whether the first one is an embedded message.
 We’ll walk through the setup, the code you need, and practical tips to avoid common pitfalls—so you can integrate this capability into enterprise or personal projects with confidence.

 ## Quick Answers
 - **What library handles EML files in Java?** Aspose.Email for Java